Go backBreast Form Evolution

 Breast form technology has come a long way over the years.
 At the beginning of the last century, breast prostheses didn't even exist.
 Women either went without or made their own using whatever materials they could find, often stuffing a hand-sewn bag with cotton wool or old rags.

-Proprietary breast forms did not come into existence until the 1940's, with the invention of the surgical bra.
-Pads’ were included in the cups of these bras to replace the missing breast.
-These were replaced in the 1950's by a rubber breast form invented by Dunlop which, according to one wearer, "look reasonably good, but feel unpleasant because they are rater hard and have a nasty tendency to sweat!"
+Proprietary breast forms did not come into existence until the 1940s, with the invention of the surgical bra.
+Pads were included in the cups of these bras to replace the missing breast.
+These were replaced in the 1950s by a rubber breast form invented by Dunlop which, according to one wearer, "look reasonably good, but feel unpleasant because they are rather hard and have a nasty tendency to sweat!"